Fraud Blocker

 • Shoplifting.
 State courts can charge shoplifting as a misdemeanor or a felony, depending on the monetary value of the items allegedly stolen and how the items were removed from the business.

 • Domestic violence.
 Domestic violence involves the abuse of a spouse, roommate, child, family member, or romantic partner.
-These charges are aggressively charged, many times against the named victim’s wishes.
+These charges are aggressively pursued, often against the named victim’s wishes.
 Domestic Violence has devastating future effects.
-However, they are some of our most common types of cases and we have an exceptionally high success rate in achieving dismissals or reductions in charges.
+However, they are some of our most common types of cases, and we have an exceptionally high success rate in achieving dismissals or reductions in charges.

 A felony charge can result in imprisonment, potentially for decades.
 Felony charges in Arizona include, but are not limited to: